 - salt and pepper, to taste

-- Salt and pepper roast on all sides and add to crock pot, fat side down.
+- Trim excess fat, then salt and pepper roast on all sides.
+Sear in a pan on all sides, then add to crock pot, fat side down.

 - Cover and cook on low for 8-10 hours.

-- Remove cooked pot roast and veggies to a plate to serve.
+- Remove cooked pot roast and veggies, and let rest.

-- Scoop out three cups of cooking liquid and place in a saucepan.
-Turn heat to medium or medium high.
-Add a little less than a quarter cup of flour while whisking.
+- Skim fat, then scoop out three cups of cooking liquid and place in a saucepan.
+Turn heat to medium high.
+Add 1/4 cup of flour while whisking.

-- Keep whisking off and on until thickened to your desired texture, about five minutes.
+- Keep whisking periodically until thickened to your desired texture, about five minutes.
 Add salt and pepper to taste.